starryeyez024/patternfly-atomic/source/_patterns/components/view-selector/view-selector.md

 ---
 ## Overview

-This element does not have its own design but can be seen in [toolbar pattern](http://www.patternfly.org/pattern-library/forms-and-controls/toolbar/#_design).
+This element does not have its own design but can be seen in the [toolbar pattern](http://www.patternfly.org/pattern-library/forms-and-controls/toolbar/#_design).

 Uses Bootstrap `.btn` and `.btn-link` classes to style buttons contained in the View Selector.